Social preferences: Field evidences

 Many field evidences documented agent's fairness and reciprocal concern.
 For example, Daniel Kahneman, Jack Knetsch and Richard Thaler found that the concern for fairness constrains firm's profit seeking behavior (e.g. raise price after an increase in demand).

 Many field experiments examine relative pay concerns and reciprocity in work settings.
 For example, economists Uri Gneezy and John List conducted field experiments where subjects were hired for a typing job and for door-to-door fundraising and found subjects exerted larger effort level in group with a higher wage.
 However, this positive reciprocity was short lived.
 Researchers have also found that positive reciprocity is smaller than negative reciprocity.
 In another study, job applicants were hired to catalog books for 6 hours with a pronounced wage, but applicants were later informed with either wage increase or wage cut.
 Researchers found the decrease in effort in wage cut group was larger than the increase in effort in wage increase group.
 However, positive reciprocity did not extend to other activities (volunteering to work for one more hour).

-Economic models of social preferences
+Economic models

 Existing models of social preferences can be divided into two types: distributive preferences and reciprocal preferences.
 Distributive preferences are the preferences over the distribution and total magnitude of the payoff among the reference groups, including altruism and spitefulness, fairness and inequity aversion, and efficiency concern.
 Reciprocal preferences reflect agent's concern over the intention of other's behavior.